How To Graph 2x Y 4

 Q: Can I use any two points on a line to determine its slope?

 A: Yes, you can use any two distinct points on a line to determine its slope.
-The slope is constant throughout the line, so it doesn't matter which two points you choose.
+Day to day, the slope is constant throughout the line, so it doesn't matter which two points you choose.
 Use the slope formula: m = (y2 - y1) / (x2 - x1), where (x1, y1) and (x2, y2) are the coordinates of the two points.

 Q: What are some common mistakes to avoid when graphing linear equations?